marph91/jimmy/docs/formats/zettelkasten.md

 ## Import Structure

 Zettelkasten supports Markdown export.
 However, it doesn't convert everything and the note links and attachments get lost.
-Most data can be preserved, when using the original `.zkn3` location in the filesystem without any export.
+Most data can be preserved, when using the original `.zkn3` location in the file system without any export.

 - Each zettel is converted to a separate note.
 - The note body of Zettelkasten is converted from [BBCode](https://en.wikipedia.org/wiki/BBCode) to Markdown.